PankratzLab/Genvisis-Docs/GetStarted/download-and-open-genvisis.md

 ![Image of Genvisis opened for the first time](/Images/GenvisisOpened.png)

-3. You may wish to [load a starter project in Genvisis](../#/documentation/GetStarted--import-an-existing-project-into-genvisis).
+3. Once you have opened Genvisis, you may want to [load a starter project in Genvisis](../#/documentation/GetStarted--import-an-existing-project-into-genvisis).
+We recommend using this starter project to familiarize yourself with some of the options in Genvisis before you create your own project in Genvisis.